GTSC’S Homeland Security Today Announces 2023 Holiday Hero Award Winners - HS Today

 Calvin C. Coleman, Branch Chief, Office of Information and Technology, Customs and Border Protection, U.S. Department of Homeland Security

-Captain Miriam Foxx, Chula Vista Police Departament
+Captain Miriam Foxx, Chula Vista, CA Police Department

 Adam Jacoff, Robotics Research Engineer, National Institute of Standards and Technology, U.S. Department of Commerce